cupugila/Thinkbook-13s-IWL-EFI-Hackintosh/README.md

 Note:
 - You can use [GenSMBIOS] to generate SMBIOS.
+- Use [ProperTree] to edit config.plist.